B4h3ru/MovieGallery/README.md

-+project title : Movie gallery
+project title : Movie gallery

-+
-+to run this code it needs appache server and ZAMPP to host local +
+to run this code it needs appache server and ZAMPP to host local

-+it has administration control page
+it has administration control page
-+  -login
+  -login
-+  -add movies
+  -add movies
-+  -Update movies :- editing and delete movie
+  -Update movies :- editing and delete movie
-+  -add admin account
+  -add admin account

-:
+and also
+it has User/ subscriber page
+  -signup
+  -login
+  -home page for displaying movies

+ other
+   some sample movies is there in admin/uplods folder